elementor/elementor-developers-docs/src/getting-started/best-practices.md

 ## Compatibility Checks

-[Check which versions](https://developers.elementor.com/docs/addons/compatibility/) a website uses to make sure your addon supports it.
+[Check which Elementor and PHP versions](https://developers.elementor.com/docs/addons/compatibility/) a website uses to make sure your addon supports it.

 ## Scripts & Style Registration